The Hausdorff dimension of multivariate operator-self-similar Gaussian random fields: Modulus of continuity and Hausdorff dimension

 Then $Y$ is an $(E,\tilde{D})$-operator-self-similar Gaussian random field in $\rmm$ and has stationary increments.
 Note that, since $A$ is invertible, the mapping $x \mapsto Ax$ is bi-Lipschitz and, hence, preserves the Hausdorff dimension.
 So without loss of generality we will assume that $D$ itself is of the real canonical form.

+By Proposition \ref{4mod} there exists a continuous modification $X^*$ of $X$.
+By continuity, $X$ and $X^*$ are indistinguishable.
+So without loss of generality, we may and will assume that $X$ itself satisfies \eqref{continuity}.
 Then the upper bounds in \eqref{imdim} and \eqref{graphdim} follow from \eqref{continuity}, Lemma \ref{upperbound} and Remark \ref{remark1}.
 So it remains to prove the lower bounds in Theorem \ref{hausdorff}.
 We will do this in a standard way by using Frostman's theorem (see e.g. \cite{Adler, Fal, Kahane, Mattila}).
-Throughout this this proof, let $c$ and $c'$ be positive unspecified constants which might change in every occurence.
+Throughout this proof, let $c$ and $c'$ be positive unspecified constants which might change in every occurence.
 First we prove the lower bound in \eqref{imdim}.
 In fact, it suffices to show that for all sufficiently small $\varepsilon>0$ and all

 the expected energy integral satisfies